Perth International Jazz Festival

-The Perth International Jazz Festival (PIJF) is a not-for-profit organisation running a three-day event in early November.
+The Perth International Jazz Festival (PIJF) is an annual jazz festival event held over three days in early November.
 This jazz festival incorporates both ticketed and free community events.
 Its location over the festival weekend spans across the CBD of Perth, the cultural precinct area of Northbridge, through to Hyde Park in the City of Vincent.

 History

-PIJF was founded by the late Associate Professor and jazz pianist Dr Graham Wood.
+The Perth International Jazz Festival was founded by associate professor and jazz pianist Graham Wood.
 Wood served as Festival Director until his death in 2017 and was replaced by Mace Francis.